16jfraley/Homework/Week1/Week 1.md

 ## Definition Statement

-##### I want to build an application that helps the BI-State Disc Golf Group organize and promotes the club
+##### I want to build an application that the BI-State Disc Golf Group can us to help organize and promote the club.

 ## Definition of Audience :